near/docs/docs/2.develop/3.development/anatomy/anatomy.md

 import ModelRs from "./example/models.rs.md";

-When writting smart contracts you will leverage programming concepts such as types, collections, modules, interfaces, and objects among others.
+When writing smart contracts you will leverage programming concepts such as types, collections, modules, interfaces, and objects among others.
 Depending on the language you choose to use, the implementation will variate a little.
 However, the main anatomy of a smart contract follows the same ideas despite how you choose to implement them.

 ---

 ## Example: Anatomy of a Donation Contract

-Lets take a look to the anatomy of a simple contract, which main purpose is to enable donating money to someone.
-Particulary, the contract defines a `beneficiary` account on initialization, and exposes a method `donation` to forward money while keeping track of it.
+Let's take a look at the anatomy of a simple contract, which main purpose is to enable donating money to someone.
+Particularly, the contract defines a `beneficiary` account on initialization and exposes a `donation` method to forward money while keeping track of it.
 Please notice that this contract is written for educational purposes only.

 <Tabs className="language-tabs">
   <TabItem value="as" label="🚀 - Assemblyscript">